 When you use standard encryption, there are two components.
 You may have realized that it shares a similar structure to an email.
 The first component is called the header.
 It identifies the packets and routing information.
 Next, you have the body or payload.
 That is the encrypted part of the packet (or message) that is routed to the right place by the VPN server.
 Since the header includes the port number and the information on the type of encryption message, it is not hard to see why this is a bad thing.

 When obfuscation is used, the metadata is stripped.
 Now, it can be made to look like standard HTTPS traffic.
 The packet now gets a second layer of encryption and the port is switched to #443, the normal port for HTTPS traffic.

-How Will a Stealth VPN Help You?
+How will a Stealth VPN help you?

 Now that you have some idea of what a Stealth VPN does and how they work, we’ll talk about where to use them.
 If you are visiting or work in countries like China, Iran, Pakistan, the United Arab Emirates, or others, using a stealth VPN is crucial.
 That is because, for the most part, VPN usage is frowned upon (if not an outright crime).

 Another good reason you may want to choose a stealth-styled VPN is to help you get around firewalls.
 Often times, companies, schools, the governments, or even some hotels have firewalls that block users from accessing content.
 While it does work and may increase productivity in many cases, you should not be blocked from a free and open Internet.
 In the case of some hotels, firewall blocks can make it difficult to fully browse the web.